diogofgm/pinsafe_app/README.md

-# pinsafe_app
-PINsafe App for Splunk
+# PINsafe App for Splunk